The Connection Between Sleep Deprivation And Obesity

 How Does Sleep Deprivation Affect Weight?

+There are a variety of sleep statistics to know.
 Sleep debt promotes leptin and ghrelin hormone production, which causes people to overeat and gain weight.
 Because these hormones are responsible for regulating appetite, overproduction can increase feelings of hunger.

 In addition, poor sleep can significantly lower your metabolism and even cause a tendency to indulge in high-calorie foods.
 When you consume more calories at night, you become more susceptible to weight gain.